gravitational/teleport/docs/4.3/enterprise/workflow/ssh_approval_pagerduty.md

 $ which teleport-pagerduty
 /usr/local/bin/teleport-pagerduty
 ```

+Run `./install` in from 'teleport-pagerduty' or place the executable in the appropriate `/usr/bin` or `/usr/local/bin` on the server installation.

 ### Config file
 Teleport Pagerduty plugin has its own configuration file in TOML format.
 Before starting the plugin for the first time, you'll need to generate and edit that config file.